chackett/zignews/README.md

 * _root_ - hold some meta/build files etc.
 * `cmd` - entrypoints to launch the various services.
 * `pkg` - main implementation files.
 Typically, re-usable packages and since this is a monorepo, there is a package that matches each executable (cmd) holding main implementation for that "service".
-  * `aggegator` - Implementation of the news aggregator.
+  * `aggregator` - Implementation of the news aggregator.
   * `mobile-api` - Implementation of mobile api service.
   * `storage` - Persistence implementation.
 Think cache, db, memory etc.